mahmood-ghaem/Everyday-Thoughts/README.md

 ### 4- ASP .NET Core Unit Of Work Repository Pattern:
 I use this pattern in all .NET projects, it is very efficient and optimal.
+Using the code page, you can create the following files and implement your project with this pattern.
+I gave an example for an entity(BlogCategory) and you can create other entities in the same way.

+Good Luck 👍

 [View code page](https://github.com/mahmood-ghaem/Everyday-Thoughts/blob/main/UnitOfWork.md)

 - Models/BlogCategory.cs
 - DataAccess/IRepository/IBlogCategoryRepository.cs
 - DataAccess/IRepository/IRepository.cs